MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/Lab[MB-230]_M08Lab01_Customer_Service_Insights.md

     to ensure case data is mapped correctly.
 Using the navigation at the top of the application, select the **Settings** icon again.

 11. Select **Data Mapping**.
-On the **case** entity, click the **pencil** icon to change the mapping fields.
+On the **case** table, click the **pencil** icon to change the mapping fields.

-12. Notice you can select a different entity if needed. *(Since we are working in a shared environment with other students, please do not change the entity currently.)*
+12. Notice you can select a different table if needed. *(Since we are working in a shared environment with other students, please do not change the table currently.)*

 13. Click **Next**

-14. Here you could modify how fields from the source entity are mapped to destination fields. *(Again, since we are working in shared an environment, please do not change the entity at this time.)*
+14. Here you could modify how fields from the source table are mapped to destination fields. *(Again, since we are working in shared an environment, please do not change the table at this time.)*

 15. Since we are not going to be making any changes currently, select the **X** in the upper right corner to leave cancel and leave the mapping settings.